Answer Engine Optimization (AEO)

 What Is AEO, and How Is It Different from SEO?

-AEO refers to structuring and producing content so that it gives direct, concise answers to users’ queries that AI-powered systems can readily surface.
-Traditional SEO (Search Engine Optimization) has always focussed on ranking webpages based on keywords, backlinks, site performance, and user engagement.
-AEO shares many foundations with SEO, but shifts the goal slightly ~ instead of just driving clicks, AEO aims to be the answer.
+AEO focuses on structuring and presenting content so that it provides direct, concise responses to user questions — in a format AI-powered systems can easily surface.
+Traditional SEO (Search Engine Optimization) aims to rank webpages using signals such as keywords, backlinks, site performance, and engagement.
+AEO rests on the same foundations but adjusts the objective: instead of only driving clicks, AEO aims to be the answer.

-For example, an SEO-optimised page may rank #3 for “What is a bail hearing in Alberta.”
-An AEO-optimised page, on the other hand, is structured so that an AI assistant or answer engine can quote it directly as the answer, or display it in a featured snippet or knowledge panel.
-Law firms not present in those answer features risk losing visibility—even if they rank well in traditional search.
+Consider an example.
+An SEO-optimised page might rank third for “What is a bail hearing in Alberta.”
+An AEO-optimised page is written and structured so an AI assistant or answer engine can quote it directly, display it as a featured snippet, or include it in a knowledge panel.
+A law firm that appears on page one but not in those answer features risks being overlooked — even with strong traditional rankings.

-Sources affirm this difference.
-According to LawRank, law firms now need to appear in AI-powered search results like featured snippets and voice search if they want to stay competitive.
+Industry sources draw the same distinction.
+LawRank notes that firms now need visibility in AI-driven surfaces such as featured snippets and voice search if they want to remain competitive.
 LawRank

-Meanwhile, SEO.com defines AEO as the practice of making content usable by AI-answer systems like ChatGPT, Perplexity, or Microsoft Copilot, not just by traditional search engines.
+Similarly, SEO.com describes AEO as the practice of making content usable by AI-answer systems like ChatGPT, Perplexity, or Microsoft Copilot — not just by traditional search engines.

 Why AEO Matters for Canadian Law Firms